 In Kyma, we created integration jobs in the continuous integration tool called Prow.
 These Prow jobs are run before and after merging any changes to the

-master branch.
+main branch.
 Upon triggering, a Prow job runs the

 testing.sh script that creates a ClusterTestSuite, builds a cluster, and runs all integration tests on it.